Repurposing coal power station generators as synchronous condensers on the South African grid

 or the rated real power P [MW],

 Equation (5.5) is a useful metric to compare the absolute inertial kinetic energy contribution of an individual plant, but it is not useful for a comparison to the total installed generation capacity.
 The inertia constant, H, is a better metric to compare the inertial contribution relative to the total generation capacity because it also takes plant into consideration that contributes little to no to inertia.
-Generally, Equation (5.7) is used to calculate an coefficient that is normalised to real power because the system frequency is affected by a change in real power.
+Generally, Equation (5.7) is used to calculate an H coefficient that is normalised to real power because the system frequency is affected by a change in real power.

 The per unit power in (5.4) can be rewritten as: